gwencode/gwen-watch-list-2/README.md

 ## Description

-Rails Movie Lists is a Web-App that allow you to create your lists of movies among 10.000 popular movies, watch trailers, discover recommended movies, find popular actors...
+Rails Movie Lists is a Web-App to create your lists of movies among 10.000 popular movies, watch trailers, discover recommended movies, find popular actors...

 The app is using The Movie Database API.